Skip to main content

 Related: “She Was Locked Up in a Room With Cameras”: 11 Horrifying Porn Industry Stories

-Not only that, but performers also often have to rely on drugs or medications to endure shooting scenes for hours on end—but with editing, these videos look seamless and like the perfectly tailored sexual fantasies consumers crave.
+Performers often have to rely on drugs or medications to endure shooting scenes for hours on end.
+However, with editing, these videos look seamless.
+They appear like perfectly tailored sexual fantasies that consumers crave.

 These are just some of the situations performers endure that many consumers don’t realize, and one by one, former performers are shedding light on what goes into maintaining one of the most powerful industries on the planet.